In England, there’s an expression — horses for courses.

 Outdoor and recreation products can experience a lot of wear and tear, and customers know this.
 Offer modern product protection to show customers that you stand by your product, and if a product experiences a covered failure or accidental damage, they can file a hassle-free claim for a repair or replacement.

-However, while product protection is ideal for the strain the outdoors can put on products, it works well to build loyalty across all of the above verticals.
+Product protection isn't just a great choice for outdoors products — it builds loyalty across all of the above verticals.
 Product protection demonstrates a merchant’s commitment to its products, up-levels the customer experience, and increases brand loyalty.

 Get a firsthand look at how product protection can help your business drive more conversions.
 Book a demo now to see how Extend can work for you.